bmcminn/PHPCSS/README.md

 ## GETTING STARTED:
-The idea is simplicity, so the only file you will need to edit is "style.css.php".
+The idea is simplicity, so the only file you will need to edit is <code>style.css</code>.

 Open it up and look over the source.